pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

     b.
 In **Default user password**, enter a “postgres” user password.

     c.
-Select an appropriate **Region** and **Zone** for your database server, which must be in the same zone or region as your PKS cluster.
+Select an appropriate **Region** and **Zone** for your database server, which must be in the same zone or region as your TKGI cluster.

     d.
 In **Database version**, select **PostgreSQL 11**.